-M4K Pharma is using open science to revolutionize how affordable new treatments are discovered and developed.
-Through our Medicines4Kids program, we are aggregating and aligning the work of global academics, foundations and pharma/biotech researchers to advance new cures for childhood diseases not well served by current business models.
+To use open science to revolutionize how affordable new treatments are discovered and developed.
+By aggregating and aligning the work of global academics, foundations and pharma/biotech researchers, we will advance new cures for childhood diseases not well served by current business models.

 We are committed to sharing the scientific knowledge derived from our programs and will not limit access to our research by filing patents.